twilio/twilio-csharp/README.md

 ## Alpha Version
 The alpha version is no longer necessary.
 All Twilio products are available in the main-line library.

+## Docker Image
+The `Dockerfile` present in this repository and its respective `twilio/twilio-csharp` Docker image are currently used by Twilio for testing purposes only.

 ## Getting help

 If you need help installing or using the library, please contact Twilio Support at help@twilio.com first.
 Twilio's Support staff are well-versed in all of the Twilio Helper Libraries, and usually reply within 24 hours.